A new measure of dependence: Integrated $R^2$: Introduction

-Building on this line of work, the first contribution of this paper is a new coefficient of dependence with the following properties \begin{enumerate} \item it has a simple expression, \item it is fully non-parametric, \item it has no tuning parameters, \item there is no need for estimating densities, or characteristic functions, \item it can be estimated from data very quickly, in time $O(n \log n)$ where $n$ is the sample size, \item asymptotically, it converges to a limit in $[0,1]$, where the limit is 0 if and only if random variable $Y$ and random vector $\bbx$ are independent, and is 1 if and only if $Y$ is equal to a measurable function of $\bbx$ \item the limit has a natural interpretation as a generalisation of the familiar partial $R^2$ statistic for measuring the dependence of $Y$ and $\bbx$, and \item all of the above hold under absolutely no assumptions on the laws of the random variables. \end{enumerate} The second contribution of this paper, which demonstrates the improved ability of our proposed measure to detect dependence compared to~\cite{chatterjee2020xicor, azadkia2021simple}, is a variable selection algorithm.
-Inspired by the FOCI introduced in~\cite{azadkia2021simple}, our algorithm is model-free, requires no tuning parameters, and is provably consistent under sparsity assumptions.
+Building on this line of work, the first contribution of this paper is a new coefficient of dependence with the following properties \begin{enumerate} \item it has a simple expression, \item it is fully non-parametric, \item it requires no tuning parameters, \item it does not rely on estimating densities or characteristic functions, \item it can be computed from data in $O(n \log n)$ time, where $n$ denotes the sample size, \item asymptotically, it converges to a limit in $[0,1]$, where the limit equals $0$ if and only if the random variable $Y$ and random vector $\bbx$ are independent, and equals $1$ if and only if $Y$ is almost surely a measurable function of $\bbx$, \item the limiting quantity admits a natural interpretation as a generalisation of the familiar partial $R^2$ statistic for quantifying the dependence of $Y$ on $\bbx$, \item moreover, it extends to a coefficient of conditional dependence of $Y$ on $\bbx$ given $\bbz$, with the corresponding limit lying in $[0,1]$, equalling $0$ if and only if $Y$ is conditionally independent of $\bbx$ given $\bbz$, and equalling $1$ if and only if $Y$ is almost surely a measurable function of $\bbx$ given $\bbz$, and \item all of the above hold without any structural assumptions on the joint distribution of the random variables. \end{enumerate} The second contribution of this paper is a variable selection algorithm that demonstrates the substantial performance gains of our proposed dependence measure over~\cite{chatterjee2021new, azadkia2021simple}.
+While our approach is motivated by the FOCI framework introduced in~\cite{azadkia2021simple}, it significantly outperforms FOCI in both detection power and selection accuracy.
+Our algorithm preserves the desirable properties of being model-free, tuning-free, and provably consistent under sparsity assumptions, while delivering markedly improved empirical performance.

-Finally, we highlight that the newly introduced coefficient of dependence can be interpreted as a novel \emph{discrepancy measure} on the space of \emph{permutations}.
+Finally, we highlight that this newly introduced coefficient of dependence can be interpreted as a novel \emph{discrepancy measure} on the space of permutations.

-The paper is organised as follows.
-Section~\ref{sec:def} introduces the definition and key properties of our proposed coefficient.
-In Section~\ref{sec:Rsquared}, we interpret the coefficient as a generalisation of the classical $R^2$ measure.
-Section~\ref{sec:rate} presents a theorem on the rate of convergence of the estimator.
-Our variable selection method is introduced in Section~\ref{sec:var}, along with a consistency theorem.
-In Section~\ref{sec:simplerEst}, we discuss a simplified estimator for the case where both variables are one-dimensional, and explore its connection to distance measures between permutations.
-Applications to both simulated and real datasets are provided in Section~\ref{sec:example}.
-Finally, Section~\ref{sec:proof} contains the technical proofs.